forta-network/docs/docs/quickstart.md

 Awesome!
 You have successfully completed setting up your project.
 See below for ideas/examples of bots, or continue to [testing your bot](testing.md).
 ## Ideas for bots

 We’re excited to see what sort of innovative bots the community comes up with!
-A good place to start is to choose a specific protocol that you use or love to build bots for.
+A good place to start is to choose a specific protocol that you use or would love to build bots for.
 You could also choose based on TVL ranking as listed on [DeFi Pulse](https://www.defipulse.com/).
 If you’re looking for some inspiration to get started, here are possible ideas for bots:

 - Detect admin functions
 - Detect high gas transactions